varuniy/cse447-project/README.md

 Your performance will contain two metrics obtained on the heldout test data, the first being the success rate, the second being the run time.
 Your run time is calculated as the time it takes us to run the `docker run` command.

-For reference, the script `submit.sh` will package this example project for submission.
-Remember to rename your zip file before uploading to Canvas.

 For convenience, we have put the command we will likely run to grade your assignment in `grader/grade.sh`.
 You should be able to emulate the grading using the example data by running `bash grader/grade.sh example`, which will write your results to the `output` directory.